 What is your proudest recent accomplishment?

-What are you currently working on, and what is the end goal of that work?
+What are you currently working on, and what is the end goal?

-What is something the public should know about your work?
+What is something you'd most like the public to understand about your work?

 What is your favorite part about what you do?